anon-aadhaar/anon-aadhaar-noir/README.md

 1. SHA256 Hash
 2. RSA Signature Verification
+3. Conditional Disclosure of Secrets
-3. Computing the nullifier using the Poseidon Hash function
+4. Computing the nullifier using the Poseidon Hash function
-4. Converting the IST timestamp to UTC UNIX timestamp
+5. Converting the IST timestamp to UTC UNIX timestamp
-5. Conditional Disclosure of Secrets
 6. SignalHash constraints for frontrunning atttacks

+To run the entire circuit:

+1. cd aadhaar_qr_verifier
+2. nargo check
+3. nargo test

 To run the signature circuit: